on7lds/NextionDriver/README.md

 * shows frequency, temperature, location, ... even if MMDVMHost does not send them
 * ability to update your users and groups files via a button on your display
 * specify your preferred source for users and groups data
-* separate first name and last name fiels in the users file can be combined to one name
+* separate first name and last name fields in the users file can be combined to one name
 * more info from the OS can be obtained (check the 'Sending commands' readme)

 TAKE NOTE: